 - Recover the surplus funds from the sale of your home

-Can I Get a Refund after Home Foreclosures?
+Can I Get Foreclosure Surplus Fund after Home Foreclosures?

 For starters, your mortgage after foreclosure is null and void however any equity remaining after the foreclosure belongs to you.
 Even though you may face eviction after foreclosure you are still entitled to any surplus from the foreclosure.
 According to the law in California, when a property is sent to auction and is sold for more than the remaining amount of the mortgage, the previous owner is entitled to receive any surplus property funds.